History of the Yuan dynasty: Rise of Kublai Khan

 Genghis Khan united the Mongol and Turkic tribes of the steppes and became Great Khan in 1206.
 He and his successors expanded the Mongol Empire across Asia.
 Under the reign of Genghis' third son, Ögedei Khan, the Mongols destroyed the weakened Jin dynasty in 1234 and conquered most of northern China. Ögedei offered his nephew Kublai a position in Xingzhou, Hebei.
 Kublai was unable to read Chinese, but had several Han Chinese teachers attached to him since his early years by his mother Sorghaghtani.
 He sought the counsel of Chinese Buddhist and Confucian advisers.
 Möngke Khan succeeded Ögedei's son, Güyük, as Great Khan in 1251.
 He granted his brother Kublai control over Mongol held territories in China.
 Kublai built schools for Confucian scholars, issued paper money, revived Chinese rituals, and endorsed policies that stimulated agricultural and commercial growth.
 He made the city of Kaiping in Inner Mongolia, later renamed Shangdu, his capital.

 Many Han Chinese and Khitan defected to the Mongols to fight against the Jin.
 Two Han Chinese leaders, Shi Tianze, Liu Heima (劉黑馬, Liu Ni), and the Khitan Xiao Zhala defected and commanded the 3 Tumens in the Mongol army.
 Liu Heima and Shi Tianze served Ogödei Khan.
 Liu Heima and Shi Tianxiang led armies against Western Xia for the Mongols.
 There were 4 Han Tumens and 3 Khitan Tumens, with each Tumen consisting of 10,000 troops.

 Shi Tianze was a Han Chinese who lived in the Jin dynasty (1115–1234).
 Interethnic marriage between Han and Jurchen became common at this time.
 His father was Shi Bingzhi (史秉直, Shih Ping-chih).
 Shi Bingzhi was married to a Jurchen woman (surname Na-ho) and a Han Chinese woman (surname Chang), it is unknown which of them was Shi Tianze's mother.
 Shi Tianze was married to two Jurchen women, a Han Chinese woman, and a Korean woman, and his son Shi Gang was born to one of his Jurchen wives.
-His Jurchen wive's surnames were Mo-nien and Na-ho, his Korean wife's surname was Li, and his Han Chinese wife's surname was Shi.
+His Jurchen wives's surnames were Mo-nien and Na-ho, his Korean wife's surname was Li, and his Han Chinese wife's surname was Shi.
 Shi Tianze defected to the Mongol Empire's forces upon their invasion of the Jin dynasty.
 His son Shi Gang married a Kerait woman, the Kerait were Mongolified Turkic people and considered part of the "Mongol nation".